Continuous-variable quantum communication: Continuous-variable quantum key distribution

-To describe this idea in a mathematical framework, suppose we have two protocols $\mathcal{P}_0$ and $\mathcal{P}_1$ and assume a distinguisher $\mathcal{D}$ is provided with the outputs of both protocols with equal probability.
+To describe this idea in a mathematical framework, suppose that we have two protocols $\mathcal{P}_0$ and $\mathcal{P}_1$, and assume that a distinguisher $\mathcal{D}$ is provided with the outputs of both protocols with equal probability.
 The distinguisher then makes a guess $G \in \{0,1\}$, and $C=0$ or $C=1$ denotes which protocol produced the output.
-The distinguishability then is defined as
+The distinguishability is then defined as

 where the supremum is taken over all distinguishers $\mathcal{D}$.
-It can be shown that for quantum states the right measure to capture the notion of distinguishability is half the trace norm (see, for example,~\cite[Chapter 4]{Barnett2009} for an explanation),
+It can be shown that for quantum states the right measure to capture the notion of distinguishability is half the trace norm (see~\cite[Chapter 4]{Barnett2009} for an explanation),